elastic/package-storage/packages/juniper/0.1.0/docs/README.md

-# Barracuda integration
+# Juniper integration

-This integration is for Barracuda device's logs.
+This integration is for Juniper device's logs.
 It includes the following datasets for receiving logs over syslog or read from a file:
-- `waf` dataset: supports Barracuda Web Application Firewall logs.
+- `junos` dataset: supports Juniper JUNOS logs.

-### Waf
+### Junos

-The `waf` dataset collects Barracuda Web Application Firewall logs.
+The `junos` dataset collects Juniper JUNOS logs.

 **Exported fields**